-Question: Are the railroad, golf course and restaurants going to be included in the proposed assessment district?
+Question: Are the railroad, golf course, and restaurants going to be included in the proposed assessment district?
 Who all is included?

 Answer: The proposed assessment district will include only properties recently re-designated to be in the flood zone (previously not in the flood zone).
 The proposed assessment district will not include properties previously designated to be in the flood zone that remain in the flood zone and parcels previously designated not to be in the flood zone that remain not in the flood zone.

-The railroad and restaurants along the Marina are on land that is above the flood elevation and do not benefit from the project.
+The railroad and restaurants along the Marina are on land that is above the flood elevation and does not benefit from the project.
 The 9-hole golf course is included in the proposed assessment district.
 Please click here to see a map of the properties eligible (shown red on this map) to be included in the proposed assessment district.

-Please read instructions below and click here to see a map with pop-up information showing the comparison between the 2009 and 2018 flood zone designations by FEMA.
+Please read the instructions below and click here to see a map with pop-up information showing the comparison between the 2009 and 2018 flood zone designations by FEMA.
 Zoom in (very close) to the parcels on the left panel and left-click on a parcel in purple.
 Parcels in purple experienced the change in designation.
 In the pop-up, compare the SFHA 2018 with the SFHA 2009 value.
-See picture below.
+See the picture below.